korpling/pepperModules-TEIModules/README.md

 different ways and thus customization through properties deal with the problems occuring because of this.

+### Metadata
+A metadata key can only be used once.
+If for some reason (e.g. by using a property) a key is used for a second time, the TEIImporter will ignore the second usage.

 ### Properties

 Because TEI is a very complex format the behavior of the TEIImporter